charlotterotner/Fake-News-Analysis/README.md

 ## Things to Note:
 - "published" column needs to be reformatted
 - Index column needs to be created
-- Columns we don't need
+- Get rid of columns we don't need
+- Null values & occasional string in integer column

 ## ERD Chart: